Workday/canvas-kit/modules/react/segmented-control/README.md

 </SegmentedControl>;
 ```

-**Note:** while managing state using a unique `value` for each `IconButton` child is encouraged, you
+**Note:** while managing state using a unique `value` for each `Button` child is encouraged, you can
-can also use indexes and omit the `value` field.
+also use indexes and omit the `value` field.
 It is strongly recommended to not mix these two
 methods.

 ## Static Properties